Skip to Content

 • It helps you relax.
 Night journaling habits can be relaxing and meditative.
 It also helps you clear your mind before bed, making it easier to fall asleep faster and longer.

 • It helps you deal with stress, anxiety, and depression.
-Night journals are especially helpful for people who have difficulty expressing themselves verbally or in writing when they feel anxious or depressed.
-When you write something down, you can get rid of pent-up emotions without dealing with the consequences of speaking out loud (or in front of other people).
+Night journals are beneficial for people who have difficulty expressing themselves verbally or in writing when they feel anxious or depressed.
+When you write something down, you can get rid of pent-up emotions without dealing with the consequences of speaking out loud (or in front of others).

-• You can improve your memory and cognitive function by recording your progress over time.
-Keeping a night journal is a way to track how things are going for you – what’s working well for you and what’s not – so that, over time you can see if you need to change anything to make life better overall.
+• You can improve your memory and cognitive function by recording your progress.
+Keeping a night journal is a way to track how things are going for you – what’s working well for you and what’s not – so that, over time, you can see if you need to change anything to make life better overall.

 How Much Time Should I Spend on a Night Journal?